 Most platforms pay you fractions of a penny per stream and call it monetization.
 Jam.com takes a different approach.
-Instead of relying solely on advertising-driven micro-payments, we have built a creator economy around two currencies: Gems and Coins.
+Instead of relying solely on advertising-driven micro-payments, we have built a creator economy around Gems and licensing revenue.
 Together, they create a system where listeners directly support the artists they love, and creators earn real value from genuine engagement.

-This guide explains how the Gem and Coin economy works, how to earn both, and how to turn your creative work on Jam.com into tangible income.
+This guide explains how the Gem economy and licensing revenue work, how to earn both, and how to turn your creative work on Jam.com into tangible income.

 Gems: The Community Currency